renpy/renpy/sphinx/source/preferences.rst

     This is True when Ren'Py is in fullscreen mode, and False when it is running in a window.
 The equivalent of the "display" preference.

+.. var:: preferences.gl_framerate = None

+    This is either an integer, or None.
+If not None, it's a target framerate that Ren'Py will attempt to achieve.
+If this is set low (for example, to 30), on a monitor with a high framerate (say, 60 frames per second), Ren'Py will only draw on every other frame.

+    If None, Ren'Py will attempt to draw at the monitor's full framerate.

+.. var:: preferences.gl_powersave = "auto"

+    This determines how often Ren'Py will redraw an unchanging screen.
+If True, Ren'Py will only draw the screen 5 times a second.
+If False, it will always draw at the full framerate possible.
+If "auto", it will draw at full speed when the device is powered, and 5hz when it is running on battery.

+.. var:: preferences.gl_tearing = False

+    This determines if tearing (True) or frameskip (False) is the preferred behavior when the game can't keep up with its intended framerate.

 .. var:: preferences.mouse_move = False